Copyright 2014, By Steve A

-Unfortunately with the Google Search of late mostly becoming a Spam search for about.com, Amazon.com and others; GOOD RESEARCHED articles such as the one above are more difficult to find, but I urge my readers to read this article in full, then read it again (and maybe again until you understand the concepts presented!!
+Unfortunately with the Google Search of late mostly becoming a Spam search for about.com (not “the spruce”), Amazon.com and others; GOOD RESEARCHED articles such as the one above are more difficult to find, but I urge my readers to read this article in full, then read it again (and maybe again until you understand the concepts presented!!

 Do NOT purchase a UV Sterilizer UNTIL you read the above article

 If you do decide to purchase a decent UV, not just some cheap toy calling itself a UV Sterilizer, consider this website that a professional in the industry I know with 3.5 decades of experience in UV Sterilization owns:

 Good to Premium UV Sterilizers for Aquarium or Pond